 Years ago when a beloved parcel on the outskirts of Empire went up for sale, the community and the Leelanau Conservancy rallied to preserve this scenic buffer which protects the village's small town character.
-The land includes four separate ecosystems and features a much-loved beaver pond and stream where turtles thrive and blue flag iris and cardinal flower grow in abundance.
+The land includes four separate ecosystems and features a much-loved beaver pond and stream where turtles thrive.
 Chippewa Run is a birding paradise where dozens of species visit or live, including green herons that nest in the pine tree grove planted in 1953.

 - 1.5-mile trail network on rolling terrain

 - Beaver pond, variety of reptiles and amphibians

-- Blue flag iris, water lily

 - Historic apple orchard

 - Majestic maple trees lining the creek

 - Land contains history of Anishinaabek settlements along the creek